-The Undergraduate Adolescence Education Competency Based Teacher Education Program
+The Undergraduate Adolescence Education Competency-Based Teacher Education Program

 Admission Requirements to the Program

-- 3.0 GPA in college course work
+- 3.0 overall GPA in College course work

 - Grade of B or better in both Freshman Composition Courses